rangle/ngCourse2/handout/di/angular2/injection_beyond_classes.md

 [View Example][plunkRandom1]

-One important note is that 'Random' is in quotes, both in the `provide` function, and in the consumer.
+One important note is that 'Random' is in quotes, both in the `provide` function and in the consumer.
 This is because as a factory we have no `Random` identifier anywhere to access.

 The above example uses Angular 2's `useFactory` recipe.
 When Angular 2 is told